TCLee-tech/Google/Kubernetes Solutions/Running a MongoDB Database in Kubernetes.md

 # Running a MongoDB Database in Kubernetes with StatefulSets
 Using persistent storage with Kubernetes
-Example: Run a stateful application (MongoDB database) on a stateless service (container).
+Example: Run a stateful application (MongoDB database) on a stateless service (container)

 Learning points:
-1. Deploy a Kubernetes cluster
+1. Deploy a Kubernetes cluster.
-2. Instantiate a headless service, a StatefulSet, a StorageClass and git clone MongoDB replica set/sidecar.
+2. Instantiate a Headless Service, a StatefulSet, a StorageClass.
+Git clone MongoDB replica set/sidecar.
 3. Connect Kubernetes cluster to MongoDB replica set.
 4. Scale MongoDB replica set instances up and down.
 5. Clean up StatefulSet environment and shut down services.

 ## Task 1.
 Set a compute zone
-- Set a compute zone so that all VMs in cluster created in same region.
+- Set a compute zone so that all VMs in cluster are created in same region.
 - Use [gcloud command line tool](https://cloud.google.com/sdk/gcloud/)
 - `gcloud config set compute/zone us-central1-f`